 I like to see how other people store their kitchen knives.
 It’s a detail I often zero in on when visiting a new kitchen or looking at photos of kitchens.
 Are the knives tucked away in a stealth in-drawer block?
 Or are they out in the open in a traditional countertop block, or suspended from a magnetic strip?

-Recently, I spotted a knife storage solution that, after hours of online searching, I realized is entirely bespoke: a leather knife rack mounted to the side of a kitchen island.
-I had to have one, so I made my own—and discovered that with a pliable piece of leather, it’s a pretty simple thing to create.
-And you can tailor each loop in the rack to fit your own needs—no advanced knife skills necessary.
+A while back, I spotted a knife storage solution that, after hours of online searching, I realized is entirely bespoke: a leather knife rack mounted to the side of a kitchen island.
+I had to have one, so I made my own.
+With a pliable piece of leather, it’s a pretty simple thing to create, and you can tailor each loop in the rack to fit your own needs—no advanced knife skills necessary.

-- A piece of wood cut to the desired length.
-I used a 12-inch by 2-inch by 1-inch piece of poplar (choose a soft wood if you plan to use pushpins)
+- Wood cut to the desired length.
+I used a 12-by-2-by-1-inch piece of poplar.
+Choose a soft wood if you plan to use pushpins.

-Step 2: On each end of the wooden block, trim the leather so that it can be wrapped tightly against the wood.
 If your leather is on the thinner side, you can wrap the ends of the wood as you would a gift box, folding it over itself.
 If your leather is a thicker cut, as mine was, you’ll want to make L-shaped cutouts so that you don’t have unnecessary excess.
 If you’re using soft wood and leather, you can secure each section with a simple pushpin.
-If the wood is hard and leather is thick, you’ll want to puncture your leather with an awl and use a nail to create a hole before applying a pushpin.
+If the wood is hard and the leather is thick, you’ll want to puncture your leather with an awl and use a nail to create a hole before applying a pushpin.

 The Finished Look

 For more DIYs, see our DIY archive, plus:

 - DIY: A Shower Curtain Hoop Made from Plumbing Parts, by Zio & Sons

 - The Shingled House DIY: Easy Burlap Shades (for Less Than $20 Each)